Learn about the World of Diversified Data

 The minor in data analysis gives students a background in data analysis and statistical methodology.
 It is intended to complement undergraduate degree programs in Mason Engineering and the College of Science, especially computer science, economics, environmental engineering, geography, mathematics, nursing, psychology, public administration, sociology, and systems engineering.
-For more information, contact program coordinator Brett Hunter.

 Students minoring in data analysis may also pursue the digital technology credential.
-Developed by a partnershop of regional universities and businesses the credential better equips students across disciplines with entry-level digital technology skills that employers need most.
+Developed by a partnership of regional universities and businesses the credential better equips students across disciplines with entry-level digital technology skills that employers need most.

 Follow the guidelines listed in the catalog for admission to the BS statistics program.